jhinkey/liferay-docs/en/deployment/articles/05-upgrading-to-liferay-7-2/98-deprecated-apps-in-7-2-what-to-do.markdown

 [TOC levels=1-4]

-During the development of any software product, it's sometimes necessary to stop development on or remove outdated or unpopular features. @product-ver@ is no different.
-In @product-ver@, Liferay has deprecated several apps and features.
+During the development of any software product, it's sometimes necessary to stop development on or remove outdated or unpopular features.
+Liferay DXP is no different.
+In DXP, Liferay has deprecated several apps and features.

 There are three types of deprecated apps: